googlegenomics/gcp-variant-transforms/docs/troubleshooting.md

 This page summarizes common error scenarios when running the pipeline and provide recommanded workarounds.
-If you are still unable to successfully load your VCF files, please post on the [google-genomics-discuss](https://groups.google.com/forum/#!forum/google-genomics-discuss) group or file a GitHub issue if you believe that there is a bug in the pipeline.
+If you are still unable to successfully load or export your VCF files, please post on the [google-genomics-discuss](https://groups.google.com/forum/#!forum/google-genomics-discuss) group or file a GitHub issue if you believe that there is a bug in the pipeline.